Visiting Mount Rainier and Need A Plan?

 Yes!
 We travel with our 4 children and both sets of our retired parents.
 Although not every activity is for everyone, there are always backup suggestions.

-We write these guides so all the work you should need to do is obtain your lodging, transportation, food and reservations.
+We write these guides so all the work you should need to do is to obtain your lodging, transportation, food, and reservations.
 We include maps, the time needed to complete drives and activities, and lodging recommendations.
 We also include some recommended restaurants for you to try out.
 We put boxes throughout the guide indicating it’s an item that you will need to take care of before you leave.
-We also give links to websites we think you should check before your leave (Ex: Mount Rainier Park’s website)
+We also give links to websites we think you should check before you leave (Ex: Mount Rainier Park’s website)

 You will need a car to visit Mount Rainier.
-There are many scenic drives you won’t want to miss and there is no shuttle system.
+There are many scenic drives you won’t want to miss, and there is no shuttle system.

 Yes.
 We give approximate time frames that are needed to complete an activity.
 The schedule is generally not so packed that you have to be a quick traveler.
-But, if you know you generally need more time, you can make adjustments.
-If you are quick, there are suggestions for additional activities
+But if you know you generally need more time, you can make adjustments.
+If you are quick, there are suggestions for additional activities.

-This is a digital download so it will be EMAILED to you.
-That way you can have access immediately and have the option to download it to any device you want.
+This is a digital download, so it will be EMAILED to you.
+That way, you can have access immediately and have the option to download it to any device you want.

 Many travelers, including us, prefer to print the itinerary and take it with us as we travel.

 The itinerary is available immediately upon purchase, right on this webpage.
 You will also receive an email within 30 minutes with download links in case you need to revisit the links and download the items later.
 If you don’t receive your email, check your junk mail folder.
-If it’s not there, contact mattandcheryl@wereintherockies.com and we’ll be in touch with you within 1 business day.
-Also, the guides will be available in your account, if you choose to establish one (we highly encourage it).
+If it’s not there, contact mattandcheryl@wereintherockies.com, and we’ll be in touch with you within 1 business day.
+Also, the guides will be available in your account if you choose to establish one (we highly encourage it).

+Yes!
 Olympic National Park, the Columbia River Gorge and the Oregon Coast are amazing things to add to your trip.

 Experience the Pacific Northwest like never before with our ultimate bundle!
-Get itineraries for Olympic National Park, Mount Rainier National Park, and the Columbia River Gorge—plus an exclusive bonus: a comprehensive Pacific Northwest Overview Guide that will show you how to loop around all 3 for an ultimate 10-11 day road trip.
+Get itineraries for Olympic National Park, Mount Rainier National Park, the Oregon Coast, and the Columbia River Gorge—plus an exclusive bonus: a comprehensive Pacific Northwest Overview Guide that will show you how to loop around all 3 for an ultimate 10-11 day road trip.

 Guides are automatically updated to the latest version when you create an account.